eclipse-cyclonedds/cyclonedds-python/docs/source/intro.rst

 Prerequisites
 -------------

 CycloneDDS Python requires Python version 3.7 or higher, with 3.11 support provisional.
-When CycloneDDS Python gets an official release the wheels on Pypi will contain a pre-built binary of the CycloneDDS C library and IDL compiler.
+The wheels on PyPi contain a pre-built binary of the CycloneDDS C library and IDL compiler.
 These have a couple of caveats.
 The pre-built package:

  * has no support for DDS Security,
  * has no support for shared memory via Iceoryx,
  * comes with generic Cyclone DDS binaries that are not optimized per-platform.

-As long as it is not fully released you will have to build from source, requiring your own CycloneDDS installation.
-While installing the CycloneDDS Python library you need to set the environment variable ``CMAKE_PREFIX_PATH`` to allow the installer to locate the CycloneDDS C library if it is on a non-standard path, as with all CMake projects.
-At runtime we leverage several mechanisms to locate the library that are appropriate for the platform, such as ``LD_LIBRARY_PATH`` on linux and the Windows Registry CMake registry.
+If you need these features or cannot use the binaries for other reasons you can install the Cyclone DDS Python library from source.
+You will need to set the environment variable ``CYCLONEDDS_HOME`` to allow the installer to locate the CycloneDDS C library if it is on a non-standard path.
+At runtime we leverage several mechanisms to locate the library that are appropriate for the platform.
 If you get an exception about non-locatable libraries or wish to manage multiple CycloneDDS installations you can use the environment variable ``CYCLONEDDS_HOME`` to override the load location.

 Installation
 ------------

-Pre-built binary installation from Pypi will be possible once released:
+Simply install with pip from PyPi.

 .. code-block:: shell

     pip install cyclonedds

-Right now you will need to install from source.
 You can install from the github link directly:

 .. code-block:: shell

-    CMAKE_PREFIX_PATH="/path/to/cyclonedds" pip install https://github.com/eclipse-cyclonedds/cyclonedds-python
+    CYCLONEDDS_HOME="/path/to/cyclonedds" pip install git+https://github.com/eclipse-cyclonedds/cyclonedds-python

 If you wish to run the testsuite or build the documentation you will need additional dependencies.
 These can be installed by means of Python installation optional components: